-A frequently asked question is: would I be better off giving up the company car and instead claiming mileage allowance for the business travel I do in a car that I buy myself?
-The rule-ofthumb answer to this is that you are more likely to be better off if your annual business mileage is high.
+A frequently asked question is: would I be better off giving up the company car and instead claiming mileage allowance for the business travel I do in my own car?
+In most cases, you are more likely to be better off if your annual business mileage is high.

 Another frequent question is: would I be better off having my employer provide me with fuel for private journeys, free of charge, and paying tax on the benefit, or bearing the cost myself?
-In this case, the rule-of-thumb answer is that you are only likely to be better off taking the free fuel if your annual private mileage is high.
+In this case, you are only likely to be better off taking the free fuel if your annual private mileage is high.
 However, the cost to the employer of providing this benefit is likely to be high.